Porsche Taycan 4S review: a true electric sports car

 New Taycans come with a Porsche Charging Service card, which gives you preferential rates at Ionity charging stations.
 Chargers linked to the Porsche network will automatically detect the vehicle and your account when you plug the car in, so you don’t need to use the touchpad.

 The Taycan has charging points on both sides of the car, behind sliding electric panels in the wing.
-The left side does both AC and DC, while the right is AC only.
+The left side does both AC and DC, while the right is AC only for home chargers, live the Hive EV charger.
 While I never had a problem getting a charging lead to reach the socket, it seems a shame that both sides can’t do DC charging.

 Porsche Taycan 4S review: verdict